akaitrade/Centre.CSNet/README.md

 For All Centre build Libraries there is detailed documentation which can be found here: https://centr.gitbook.io/netcs

+## Testing
+Tested for Xamarin and normal console applications

 ## Connector Object

 In order to get the library working we first need to initialize the Connector object